-Psychological Services (Building A, Room 364; 847.925.6268) supports the academic success and personal well-being of students.
+Psychological Services (Building A, Room 364; 847.925.6268) offers mental health services designed to support and promotes the academic success and personal well-being of students.
 Our team consists of a clinical psychologist and doctoral level psychologists in training.
 Services are available to currently enrolled students taking 6 or more degree credit or ESL hours in fall or spring semester and 3 or more hours in summer term.
-Services include assessment and referral to appropriate on or off campus resources, brief therapy, crisis interventions, and wellness programming
+Services include assessment and referral to appropriate on or off campus resources, brief therapy, crisis interventions, case management, and wellness programming.
+All services are free of charge.

 Eligibility for Services

 Students come to us not only to resolve problems, but also to improve and enhance the quality of their lives.
-Common problems and concerns students bring to us include:
+Concerns we often work with include:

 - Grief, bereavement, and loss